 Section 504 is a part of the Rehabilitation Act of 1973.
 This federal law protects the rights of individuals with disabilities and Section 504 directly protects students.
-An Individual Accommodation Plan (AIP) is a legal document that identifies accommodations to allow students eligible for Section 504 equal access to educational instruction and activities.
-To be eligible to receive accommodations through Section 504, a student must have a physical or mental disability which substantially limits a major life activity.
+An Individual Accommodation Plan (IAP) is a legal document that lists accommodations for students in the school setting.
+To be eligible to receive accommodations through Section 504, a student must have "a physical or mental disability which substantially limits a major life activity".

-An Individual Accommodation Plan is developed for the specific needs of individual students and reviewed annually.
-Areas addressed in an AIP may include assignments/homework, instructional materials, instructional methods, testing, organization, physical environment, social/emotional/behavior needs, health, diabetes and anaphylaxis.
+An Individual Accommodation Plan is written based on specific needs of individual students and reviewed each year.
+Accommodations in an IAP may include assignments/homework, instructional materials, instructional methods, testing, organization, physical environment, social/emotional/behavior needs, health, diabetes and anaphylaxis.

-The team for each student will vary based on individual need.
+The team for each student will vary.
 A team will always include the parent(s)/guardian(s) and may include a school administrator, teacher, nurse, social worker or counselor, and other school staff.

 The Section 504 Process